barackd222/barackd222.github.io/index.md

 ## The Anki-MedRec Platform

-- a System of Record (Avitek- MedRec) to act as a discussion point around Systems of Record, and the need to differentiate and innovate outside of the Systems of Record.
-- some basic CRUD APIs against MedRec to provide a starting point upon which participants can bring their innovative ideas to explore and prove.
+Provides some basic CRUD APIs for Medical Records (Anki-MedRec Node.js application).
+These APIs provide a starting point upon which participants can bring their innovative ideas to explore and prove.

 The Anki-MedRec will serve as a vehicle to overlay innovative ideas and implement them using various Cloud Services (IaaS, PaaS, SaaS) and Open Source software.
 We hope that it will encourage learning and innovation from a number of perspectives whether you are running a workshop, running a conference, a hackathon or just self-learning around the following areas: